 What causes weed smell to linger?

-Activated charcoal is a very effective odor absorber and works well to eliminate pet odors, cooking odors, garbage, and the smell of cannabis.
+Another way to rid your car of weed smell is by using odor absorbers.
+Activated charcoal is one of the most effective odor absorbers available.
+It is commonly used to eliminate food odors, pet odors, trash, and the scent of weed.
 The carbon in charcoal has a negative charge, which attracts dissolved gases and toxins to its surface.

 The charcoal is non-toxic and has no scent of its own.
 It is also capable of preventing mold and bacteria growth and filters out allergens which is an added bonus.
 Charcoal is also a very affordable option and easy to find in stores or websites online.

 Baking soda is another classic example of an effective odor absorber.
 Many people already keep this in their refrigerator to keep it smelling nice and fresh.
 Open a box of baking soda and sprinkle a thin layer of it all over your seats and floors.
 Leave it there for up to 24 hours and then vacuum it out when you notice the weed smell is gone.